Other recent blogs

 This initial exploration is key to defining the scope and objectives of your project and lays a fundamental foundation for everything that comes after.

-UX designers should analyze jobs requirements, conduct contextual and individual interviews, and hold brainstorming sessions with the clients in order to take their needs and company goals into account.
-They’ll also immerse themselves in the nomenclature, language and visual dos and don’ts of the brand to ensure company culture and voice is represented.
+UX designers should analyze job requirements, conduct contextual and individual interviews, and hold brainstorming sessions with the clients to consider their needs and company goals.
+They’ll also immerse themselves in the nomenclature, language, and visual dos and don’ts of the brand to ensure company culture and voice are represented.

-“Remember that you are not the user, stay focused on user’s needs” - Tivix UX Designer
+“Remember that you are not the user, stay focused on the user’s needs” - Kellton UX Designer

-Research is a key step to designing user experience.
+Research is a key step in designing user experience.
 A good UX designer must investigate, explore, and understand the product domain, marketplace, and competition.

 First off—don’t just rely on Google!
 Our UX design services team begins by gathering information from our clients.
 This helps them learn about the product users and their environments, as well as what they need and what they want.
 For established companies, we can source information from customer service departments and direct feedback from users themselves through user surveys and field activities.
 For startups, we can pull from subject matter experts or analysis of competitor apps, for example.